Mervemtrc/Machine-Learning-Approach-for-Customer-Segmentation-/README.md

 ## USAGE
 To use this project, follow these steps:

-1. Install the required dependencies listed in `requirements.txt`.
-2. Load and preprocess the dataset as outlined in the `data_preprocessing.py` script.
+1. Download and organize your dataset in the `customer behavior dataset` folder.
-3. Run the clustering algorithms using `clustering_model.py` to generate customer segments.
+2. Open the `code.ipynb` notebook and run the cells step-by-step to preprocess the data, apply clustering algorithms, and generate customer segments.
-4. Visualize and analyze the results using the included visualization tools and example notebooks.
+3. Review and interpret the results within the notebook, using the visualizations and analyses provided.

 ## CONTRIBUTIONS
 Contributions are welcome!
 If you have suggestions, bug reports, or want to contribute, feel free to open an issue or submit a pull request.